Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-3.md

 1. **Configure Dependabot Alerts:**

    -  Use Dependabot and configure it to track the versions of the packages used in your GitHub repository and create pull requests to update packages for us.
-   - Track and resolve any of the dependabots alert.
+   - Track and resolve any of the dependabots alerts.

 3. **Implement Secret Scanning:**
    - Enable the Secret Scanning security feature to the existing GitHub repository.